Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Scaling Problem Data

 where each $\pi_i > 0$.

-Empirically, we have observed that data which has been \emph{equilibrated} admits better convergence rates.
-In other words, if the columns of $A$ and $b$ all have Euclidean norm close to one and the rows of $A$ and $c$ have similar norms, then the algorithm~\eqref{e-SCS} typically performs well.
+We have observed that in practice, data which has been \emph{equilibrated}, \ie, scaled to have better conditioning, admits better convergence \cite{Bauer:63, Bauer:69, Sluis:69, Ruiz:01}.
+We have found that if the columns of $A$ and $b$ all have Euclidean norm close to one and the rows of $A$ and $c$ have similar norms, then the algorithm~\eqref{e-SCS} typically performs well.
 The scaling parameters $E$, $D$, $\sigma$, and $\rho$ can be chosen to (approximately) achieve this \cite{Osborne:60,Ruiz:01,PC:11}, though the question of whether there is an optimal scaling remains open.
+There has recently been much work devoted to the question of choosing an optimal, or at least good diagonal scaling; see \cite{gb:14a, gb:15a}.

 \paragraph{Scaled termination criteria.} When the algorithm is applied to the scaled problem, it is still desirable to terminate the procedure when the residuals for the \emph{original} problem satisfy the stopping criteria defined in \S\ref{s-termination}.